Valerie

 better to the very end—for her family.

-contains frank, personal information about mental suffering and attachment
+This website contains frank, personal information about mental suffering and

 PowerPoint Presentation on Her Life